Pondicherry, with its quaint French names, boulevards and grand villas

 October to February is the season for Pondicherry.
 October is beautiful

-rains.
-December and January are important months for the locals who
+December and January are important months for the locals who celebrate Christmas

 Tourist Offices

-is at 40 Goubert Salai.
-It is open daily from 8:45 am to 1 pm and then
+at 40 Goubert Salai.
+It is open daily from 8:45 am to 1 pm and then again

 How to get there